SiboRoc/K9/README.md

 Great!
 Before doing anything, make sure you have the latest version of Java 8 installed on the machine that will be running the bot.

+1. If you don't have the package `libnetty-java`, when K9 starts it might give an error about unable to load the netty library.
+Check if you have the package and install it if necessary.
-1. Download the bot from [Jenkins](https://ci.tterrag.com/job/K9/).
+2. Download the bot from [Jenkins](https://ci.tterrag.com/job/K9/).
 Make sure to grab the -all jar, it includes all the libraries needed to run K9 inside it.
-2. Create a [Discord App](https://discordapp.com/developers/applications/me).
+3. Create a [Discord App](https://discordapp.com/developers/applications/me).
 Give it an appropriate name, and make sure to click the "Create a Bot User" button.
 After that, make sure to copy the bot token, you'll need it for the next step!
+4. Your bot will need to be configured to have "Privileged Gateway Intents".
-3. That's all the setup!
+5. That's all the setup!
 Make sure the bot jar is inside a clean directory (it will create some folders for storing data), and then you can run it with the syntax: `java -jar [jar name] -a [bot token]`.
 You might want to do this inside a `screen` or similar.

 And that's all!
 You should see a lot of console output, and then the bot will be running!
 To invite it to a server, use the "Generate OAuth2 URL" button on the app page.
 What permissions you give the bot is up to you, but it does not (currently) need any more than these: